 We're recruiting PhD students to work on computational linguistics and machine learning.
 We're looking for strong candidates with good mathematical and computational skills interested in applying their expertise to understand human language comprehension, acquisition and its instantiation in the brain, as well as applying it to a variety of information extraction and retrieval tasks.

 A strong background in mathematical analysis (especially multivariate calculus), linear algebra and computer science (algorithms and data structures, as well as programming experience) is essential, as is native or near-native English proficiency.
 Prior experience in machine learning and/or statistics is very desirable but not essential.

 Various funding sources are available for both Australian and overseas candidates.
 I especially encourage overseas applicants to apply for an scholarships targetted specifically for international students (see the Macquarie University Higher Degree Research web site).
-The International Postgraduate Research Scholarship (IPRS); applications for these are due at the end of August each year.
+The International Postgraduate Research Scholarship (IPRS) is particularly valuable; applications for these are due at the end of August each year.
 The IPRS are very competitive; you'll need a good honours or masters degree as well as one or more publications to be in the running for one of these.

 Macquarie University is currently strongly encouraging joint PhDs and cotutelles with a large number of non-Australian universities.
 You need to find a co-supervisor at a partner university and agree on a research topic, and you'll spend at least a year of your PhD at each of the universities.
 Currently cotutelles are much less competitive than the IPRS.

 We regularly have other opportunities available; closing dates for specific projects are listed below.

 Contact me for more information (my contact information is available on my web site).
 Please tell me whether you are an Australian citizen or permanent resident, as this determines which scholarships you are eligible for.